 Why should I change the power steering fluid?

 You should consider replacing the power steering fluid because the fluid breaks down and gets contaminated with metal and rubber particles.
 This can increase the wear rate of the pump and steering components.

-As the car ages, power steering seals will wear.
-If you only have to top off the power steering every other year, than you are ok.
-If you have to add power steering fluid every month then you should have the system checked out and repaired or replaced.
+As the car ages, the power steering seals will wear.
+If you only have to top off the power steering every other year, you are ok.
+If you have to add power steering fluid every month, you should have the system checked out and repaired or replaced.
 Unfortunately, power steering leaks can end up being expensive repairs.